KassieZ/doris/docs/en/docs/advanced/partition/temporary-partition.md

 * After the partition is replaced successfully, the replaced partition will be deleted and cannot be recovered.

-## Load and query of temporary partitions
+## Load and Query of Temporary Partitions

 Users can load data into temporary partitions or specify temporary partitions for querying.